 Last Updated on 15th August 2022

-Paul T Davies reviews Making A Murderer The Musical now playing at Underbelly as part of the Edinburgh Fringe.
+Paul T Davies reviews Confetti presented by Quick Duck Theatre at the Assembly Rooms George Square as part of the Edinburgh Fringe.

 Here’s the best hen party to wedding day show you will ever see at this Fringe!
 Felix is arranging his best friend’s wedding, and we are welcomed to Helen’s hen party, with party bags!
 At the do, they meet up with the stag party and Felix meets Daniel, and a little secret romance begins.
 Of course, there are complications, but Felix works in event management, he can cope with anything, right?
 Right?